This is how contracting

 05

 You don't need to prepare anything afterwards.
-The report builds itself while you work.
+The Procurement File builds itself while you work.

 What service was requested, how many suppliers were reached, all proposals received and their market position, the award with its documented justification.
 Exportable as PDF at any time.
 It is the document you will need to justify every eligible cost of the tax incentive.